chessmasterhong/impact-atmosphere/README.md

     *Must be a JavaScript Date object.
 Attempts to convert into Date object if not.*

-        this.daynight.datetime = new Date;    // Start plugin from current date and time
+        this.atmosphere.datetime = new Date;    // Start plugin from current date and time

 * To configure the time in seconds the plugin should update at:

   *Must be a positive number (integer or floating point number).
 Attempts to convert to positive number if not.*

-      this.daynight.updateUpdateRate(60);    // Update plugin every 60 seconds
+      this.atmosphere.updateUpdateRate(60);    // Update plugin every 60 seconds

 * To configure the time speed multiplier the plugin should run at:

   *Must be a positive number (integer or floating point number).
 Attempts to convert to positive number if not.*

-      this.daynight.timescale = 1;    // 1 second plugin time = 1 second real time
+      this.atmosphere.timescale = 1;    // 1 second plugin time = 1 second real time

 * To configure the geographical coordinates the plugin should use in its computations: